Rolling security shutters—much like the garage-type security doors that roll down over storefronts—are becoming more popular among homeowners.

-Put the end of the tape measure on the top edge of the opening and measure up until you reach any obstacle.
-Such an obstacle could be another window, a balcony, a door or some architectural feature.
+Put the end of the tape measure on the top edge of the opening and measure up until you reach an obstacle.
+Such an obstacle could be another window, a balcony, a door, or some architectural feature.

 This measurement will determine the size and placement of the case.
 The case will be where the rolling shutter resides when not covering the opening.

 - Measure the space on both the right and left sides of the opening.

 Like Step 3, measure at the right-hand edge of the opening and continue the measurement until you hit an obstacle.
 Then mirror the same procedure for the left side.

 Anything that will impede the shutter should be considered an obstacle.
 Another window, a door, an electrical fixture, and even a doorbell could affect your shutters.

 The final step depends on the architecture of the building.
 For example, if the obstacle that ended your measurement of the space above the opening in Step 3 ended because of a balcony or deck, the bottom of that balcony or deck is considered the “ceiling” for your measuring purposes.

 Measure from the point where the space above the opening meets the “ceiling” outward to the edge of the balcony, deck, or architectural feature.
 If there is no “ceiling” in that particular location, you can skip this step.